schneems/ruby_view_server/readme.md

 # Done

-Congrats, we've built and modified a very simple web server that delivers dynamic content.
-With a few simple modifications we could push this to a platform such as Heroku to server our dynamic site.
-The important take aways from this exercise are manipulating view files and understanding how our server takes in request data and generates html to deliver back to browsers.
+What did we just do?
+We started off turning erb (the ruby code) into html.
+We modified our files with ruby code and even had arrays (.each) generate lists for us.
+How cool is that!
+We got lazy and added a simple way to add a layout (application.html.erb) to our website.
+Then we learned how to serve static html pages with a simple server.
+Finally we saw how to generate truly dynamic content using the advanced server.
+It read in the erb files, generated html and returned that html directly to browsers without having to write it to a static file first.
+The advanced server even understands query strings in urls `?cat=meow` and how to manipulate html based on a `first_name` form.

+You are an incredible person.
+Way to go!
+Understanding how to manipulate views in the context of a server is a large part of what Rails developers do every day.

 Don't forget to push your changes back to your fork.